socialismconference/songbook.github.io/songs/old-bolsheviks-song.md

 Adhere to the line of Lenin too, and you’ll end up in the prisons of the Gay-Pay-Oo.
 Adhere to the line of Lenin too, and you’ll end up in the prisons of the Gay-Pay-Oo.

-> \*The "Gay-Pay-Oo" refers to the Stalinnist GPU secret police, predecessor to the KGB.
+> \*The "Gay-Pay-Oo" refers to the Stalinist GPU secret police, predecessor to the KGB.

 > This parody song is a part of the Trotskyist tradition.